Pitchkit

 Think of your pitch like a due diligence preview.
 Investors are scanning for fit, not admiring design.
 What they want is clarity: What are you building?
 Why now?
 Who is it for?
 How big is the upside?

-That’s why the best decks start with a written narrative like the structure PitchKit uses.
+That’s why the best decks start with a written narrative like the structure Pitchkit uses.
 Before designing anything, founders should walk through these sections:

 1. Executive Summary